ShinchanThakur/task-manager/README.md

 ![Request for getting a user](./photos-for-readme/get-user.jpg)

 ### 4. Update user
-You can update a user from users collection using the following get request -
+You can update a user from users collection using the following patch request -

 ![Request for updating user](./photos-for-readme/update-user.jpg)

 ### 5. Delete user
-You can delete a user from users collection using the following get request -
+You can delete a user from users collection using the following delete request -

 ![Request for deleting user](./photos-for-readme/delete-user.jpg)